redwoodjs/redwood/CONTRIBUTING.md

 ## Local development

 When contributing to Redwood, you'll probably want to see your changes in the Redwood Framework's monorepo "running live" in one of your own Redwood projects or in one of our example apps.
 To make this possible, we offer two workflows: "watch and copy", which has some restrictions, and "emulate npm", which doesn't.
 If you've installed or upgraded a dependency, you'll want to use the "emulate npm" workflow; otherwise, use "watch and copy".
+Both workflows use `rwdev`, a companion CLI development tool.

 ### Watch and copy